Last Updated on October 9, 2025 by Sunny Staff

 What to do next

 The techniques discussed above range from easy methods like using the WordPress Password Reset Feature to more technical ones such as resetting the password through phpMyAdmin or the WP-CLI.
-But, not everyone has the skill or time to perform technical tasks.
-With WordPress Website Management you get the headspace and peace of mind needed to focus on your business, while teams of experienced administrators and engineers carry the technical load.
+But not everyone has the skill or time to perform technical tasks.
+With WordPress Website Management you get the peace of mind needed to focus on your business, while our team of administrators and engineers carry the technical load.
 The next time you need your password reset, just ask.